SAP/jenkins-library/documentation/docs/scenarios/xsa-deploy/Readme.md

 ## Prerequisites

 * TODO: do we have a general description how to setup docker.
 Doesn't make sense to describe such general setups on the level of each scenario.
-* You have installed the Java Runtime Environment 8.
-TODO: depends on docker setup.
-* You have installed Jenkins 2.60.3 or higher.
-TODO: not required in case CX Jenkins is used
-* You have set up Project “Piper”.
-See [README](https://github.com/SAP/jenkins-library/blob/master/README.md).
-TODO: not needed when CX Jenkins is used.
-Required for plain Jenkins use cases.
-* You have installed the Multi-Target Application (MTA) Archive Builder 1.0.6 or newer.
-See [SAP Development Tools](https://tools.hana.ondemand.com/#cloud).
-TODO: Obsolete with docker
-* You have installed Node.js including node and npm.
-See [Node.js](https://nodejs.org/en/download/).
-TODO: obsolete when using docker
 * TOOD: Prerequisite is that the artifacts we compile agaist are available either on Service Market Place (next TODO: explain how they can be imported into the build env), or via public maven repo

 ### Project Prerequisites